 Hepatic metastases from colorectal adenocarcinoma can potentially be treated with hepatic metastasectomy, since they may be the only site of metastatic disease.
 Up to 20% of patients undergoing metastasectomy for this indication remain disease-free 10.
 Multiple staging systems for disease-free survival after metastasectomy have been proposed and are being refined.
-One of the more frequently used systems (Clinical risk score (CRS), "Fong" score) includes variables such as 11:
+One of the more frequently used systems (e.g. "Fong" score) includes variables such as 11:

 These variables suggest a better metastasectomy disease-free survival.

-Transarterial chemotherapy and radioembolization are other options for treatment for hepatic metastases.
-MRI guided adaptive radiation therapy is a new and unique method of liver tumor treatment for both primary and metastatic disease 16.
+Transarterial chemotherapy and radioembolization are other options for the treatment of hepatic metastases.
+MRI-guided adaptive radiation therapy is a new and unique method of liver tumor treatment for both primary and metastatic disease 16.

 General differential imaging considerations include:

 hepatic hemangioma: usually hyperechoic, geographic, no mass effect, discontinuous peripheral nodular enhancement and 'filling in' 1